DecentraLabsCom/Marketplace/.github/instructions/common.instructions.md

    - For most composed data needs, prefer using composed hooks with `useQueries` to maintain React Query's caching and error handling benefits.
    - There are currently no services defined in the project.

-5. **Event Context**: Use event contexts to manage blockchain-related events and update cache granularly.
-This allows for better separation of concerns and makes it easier to manage complex interactions between components.
-Each context should be responsible for a specific domain (e.g., user events, lab events, booking events).
-Define and use helper functions with queryClient.fetchQuery on event listeners to keep React Query cache updates consistent (e.g., `queryClient.fetchQuery(['reservations', 'getReservation', reservationKey])`).
+5. **Event Context and Cache Validation**: Use event contexts to manage blockchain-related events and validate or update cache granularly.
+This allows for better separation of concerns and makes it easier to manage complex interactions between components:
+   - **Domain-Specific Contexts**: Each context should be responsible for a specific domain (e.g., `UserEventContext`, `LabEventContext`, `BookingEventContext`).
+   - **Event-Driven Cache Updates**: Blockchain events should trigger granular cache updates through helper functions with `queryClient.fetchQuery` on event listeners to keep React Query cache consistent (e.g., `queryClient.fetchQuery(bookingQueryKeys.byReservationKey(reservationKey))`).
+Always use the centralized `queryKeys.js` file instead of hardcoding query keys.
+   - **Cache Validation**: Event contexts should validate cache data against blockchain state and update only when necessary.
+   - **Optimistic Updates**: For immediate UI feedback, mutations should implement optimistic updates that are later validated against blockchain events.
+   - **Error Recovery**: If optimistic updates fail validation, the cache should be corrected based on the actual blockchain state.

-6. **Cache Management**: The project uses granular cache updates instead of full cache invalidation:
+6. **Cache Management**: The project uses granular cache updates instead of full cache invalidation for optimal performance and user experience:
+   - **Optimistic Updates**: Mutations should implement optimistic updates to provide immediate UI feedback.
+Use `queryClient.setQueryData` to update cache optimistically before the mutation completes.
-   - **Granular Updates**: When data changes, add, update, or remove specific records from cache without invalidating everything.
-   - **Smart Cache Functions**: Use domain-specific cache update utilities (e.g., `useBookingCacheUpdates`, `useLabCacheUpdates`, `useUserCacheUpdates`).
+   - **Granular Cache Updates**: When data changes, add, update, or remove specific records from cache without invalidating everything.
+Use domain-specific cache update utilities (e.g., `useBookingCacheUpdates`, `useLabCacheUpdates`, `useUserCacheUpdates`).
+   - **Event-Driven Validation**: Blockchain events validate optimistic updates and correct the cache if necessary.
+Use event contexts to listen for blockchain events and update cache accordingly.
-   - **Fallback Invalidation**: Only fall back to full cache invalidation when granular updates fail or data is considered stale.
+   - **Fallback Invalidation**: Only fall back to full cache invalidation (`queryClient.invalidateQueries`) when granular updates fail, data is considered stale, or complex data relationships make granular updates impractical.
-   - **Event-Driven Updates**: Blockchain events should trigger granular cache updates, not full invalidation.
-   - **Manual UI Actions**: User actions (mutations) should also use granular cache updates for immediate UI feedback.
+   - **Cache Update Strategy**:
+     * Manual UI Actions → Optimistic updates + granular cache manipulation
+     * Blockchain Events → Cache validation + granular corrections
+     * Error Recovery → Targeted invalidation or full fallback
+   - **Performance Optimization**: Prefer granular updates over invalidation to maintain UI responsiveness and minimize unnecessary re-fetches.

 7. **Wagmi Integration**: The project uses Wagmi v.2 for Ethereum wallet connections and interactions from the client side.
 Ensure that all wallet-related functionality is implemented using Wagmi hooks and utilities.
 In particular, use the `useContractWriteFunction` hook for all contract write operations, and `useDefaultReadContract` for read operations.